IBM-Bluemix-Docs/certificate-manager/notifications-dashboard.md

 ## Testing a channel
 {: #testing-channel}

-Helps you ensure that your notification channel is configured correctly.
+Testing a channel ensures that your notification channel is configured correctly.
 {: shortdesc}

-To test a notification channel, simply click the **Test Connection** button for the required channel and check your Slack channel to see if you received a test notification.
+To test a notification channel, click the **Test Connection** button for the required channel and check your Slack channel to see if you receive a test notification.

 ## Disabling a channel
 {: #disabling-channel}

-You can disable each channel to stop sending notifications to that channel.
+You can disable a channel to stop sending notifications to that channel.
 {: shortdesc}

-To disable the channel click the toggle in the relevant channel row.
-You can also enable a channel again after disabling it by clicking the toggle to 'enable.'
+To disable the channel, click the toggle in the relevant channel row.
+You can also enable a channel again by clicking the toggle.

 ## Updating a channel
 {: #updating-channel}